 Nancy joined Watsi on December 29th, 2013.
 Seven years ago, Nancy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nancy's most recent donation traveled 8,200 miles to support Kidus, happy baby boy from Ethiopia, to treat his birth condition of his bladder.
+Nancy's most recent donation traveled 8,800 miles to support Rorng, a rice and vegetable farmer from Cambodia, to fund fracture repair surgery.

 Kidus is a cute baby boy who loves to walk.
 His dad enjoys walking with him and holding his hand, and Kidus loves it when his mom carries him on her back.
 He also loves to watch cartoons.
 Kidus's dad and mom love each other so much and have a happy life together.
 Kidus's father is a tailor.
 His income is very limited and barely enough to sustain the family through the month, but love fills their home, and their lives, with happiness.
 When Kidus was born his parents learned that he had bladder exstrophy, a rare condition where children are born with an open bladder.
 His parents faced a challenge that they did not expect in their life, but they are facing it with courage.
 Kidus needs surgery to perform a procedure to divert his urination to the anal opening & make a pouch bladder from the bowel.
 He will undergo this surgery on September 28th with our medical partner African Mission Healthcare (AMH) and his family needs $1,500 for the procedure.
 Kidus's dad said, “For thirteen days after his birth we worked hard to get him treatment but no one in the health centres could help us.
 Some health workers gave us hope and some health workers did not give us any hope."
 He is hopeful for after surgery, “After he gets his surgery and recovers I want to tell him the truth about his condition and what we went through as a result of it when he grows up.
 Also, I want to tell him how he got the treatment, about the people who helped him, how God helped him and gave him this healthy life.
 I will tell him this so he grows up grateful and he lives to support and help others.
 I want him to be good and caring and God-fearing.
 I want him to be there for others.
 I believe kindness is contagious.”